HomeGuides › Best Vegan Motorcycle Jackets 2026

 Joe Rocket Atomic 5.0

-Full mesh.
-Nothing else at this price comes close for summer riding.
+Full open-mesh construction — unrestricted airflow.
+Nothing else at this price point matches summer ventilation performance.

-The three vegan jackets we've reviewed in depth — the REV'IT!
+Three vegan jackets with full spec breakdowns on HideFree — the REV'IT!
 Eclipse 2 (€129.99, CE Level 1, exceptional mesh ventilation), the Alpinestars T-GP Plus R V4 Air (€249.99, CE Level 1, sport-cut), and the Klim Marrakesh (€599.99, CE Level 2, D3O Level 2 and Gore-Tex included) — all sit at different price/protection points.
 The Klim is worth serious consideration if you're comparing against the Rukka.

 Affiliate disclosure: HideFree uses affiliate links to retailers including FC-Moto, XLmoto, Louis, and Andromeda Moto.
 When you click through and buy, we earn a small commission at no extra cost to you.
-This is how we fund independent research.
-We never let affiliate relationships influence our rankings — if we recommend it, we'd buy it ourselves.
+This funds our research.
+Affiliate relationships do not influence selection — if a jacket isn't worth recommending, it isn't in this guide regardless of who stocks it.